 Yet, later in life, he found appeal in the worst of misogynistic online communities, the Red Pill group who believe that women run the world while men are oppressed and not allowed to complain.
 This handsome, accomplished man suffered from depression, attempted suicide, and was insecure enough about his height (5’7”, the same as Mark Zuckerberg’s) to try a tortuous ‘limb-lengthening’ medical procedure with devastating consequences.

-Gupta ties her brother’s experiences to institutional racism, where Asian men are seen as emasculated and utilized for their technical prowess without ever getting the leadership roles.
+Gupta ties her brother’s experiences to institutional racism, where she says Asian men are seen as emasculated and utilized for their technical prowess without ever getting the leadership roles.
 She makes some good arguments, but I wish she had tackled some inconvenient facts: the current heads of Google, Microsoft, Adobe, IBM, YouTube, and the World Bank, among others, are all Indian-origin men like her brother.

 The entire book is written as a letter to her mother, and from a literary standpoint this makes it hard to read.
 A description of an event suddenly turns to speculation about what ‘you’ felt and did, and such sentences can be awkward reading.